nicsetty/PSAODV-Protocol-Implementation/README.md

 ---

-## License
+## References
-This project is licensed under the MIT License.
-See `LICENSE` for details.
+This project is based on a research paper titled [Secure AODV Routing Strategies in Smart Cities for Vehicular Communication](https://www.iieta.org/journals/jesa/paper/10.18280/jesa.570325), with a few modifications: instead of using OMNET++, we implemented the simulation using Python.

 ---